kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Transition to Evaluation

-All models require evaluation.
+All models require evaluation
-Evaluation compares choices.
+Evaluation compares choices
 Next we study model evaluation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.